Cervical Cancer Screening (PDQ®)–Health Professional Version

 Magnitude of Effect: Among women without cervices, fewer than 1 per 1,000 had abnormal Pap test results.

-In the United States in 2024, it is estimated that 13,820 cases of invasive cervical cancer will be diagnosed and that 4,360 women will die of the disease.[1]
-These rates have been improving steadily.
-Incidence rates have stabilized in the most recent decade.
-Although mortality rates for cervical cancer have stabilized in recent years, the mortality rate in Black and Native American women remains about 65% higher than in White women.[1]
+It is estimated that 13,820 cases of invasive cervical cancer will be diagnosed and that 4,360 women will die of the disease in the United States in 2024.[1]
+Cervical cancer incidence and mortality rates have steadily improved over time.
+Although incidence rates for cervical cancer have stabilized in the most recent decade and mortality rates have also stabilized in recent years, the mortality rate in Black and Native American women remains about 65% higher than in White women.[1]
 This improvement has been attributed largely to screening with the Papanicolaou (Pap) test.
 When corrected for the prevalence of hysterectomy, the mortality rate for Black women is nearly twice the mortality rate for White women.[2]

 The rate at which invasive cancer develops from CIN is usually slow, measured in years and perhaps decades.[4]
 This long natural history provides the opportunity for screening to effectively detect this process during the preinvasive phase, thus allowing early treatment and cure.
-Because many of these preinvasive lesions (especially LSILs) would have never progressed to invasive cancer,[5-7] screening also runs the risk of leading to treatment for women who do not need to be treated.
+Because many of these preinvasive lesions (especially LSILs) may never progress to invasive cancer,[5-7] screening also runs the risk of leading to treatment for women who may not need it.

 Human papillomavirus (HPV) is an oncogenic virus and the etiologic agent of cervical cancer and related premalignant disease.
 HPV is transmitted by sexual contact.
 Sexually inactive women rarely develop cervical cancer, while sexual activity at an early age with multiple sexual partners is a strong risk factor.[8]
 Nearly all women with invasive cervical cancer have evidence of HPV infection.[9-12] Most women with HPV infection, however, never develop cervical cancer; thus, this infection is necessary but not sufficient for the development of cancer.[13]